IKIM-Essen/ClusterDocs/docs/paths/software-development.md

 workflow automation, containers, protected applications, Shiny interfaces, or model-backed services.

+Use VS Code with Remote - SSH as the default editor and project interface unless your team has a reviewed alternative.
+Open the smallest useful repository, exclude data and generated trees from search and file watching, and submit sustained work from the integrated terminal through Slurm.

 ## 1. Build the shared foundation

 | Step | Learn | Why it matters |